Injuries & Transactions

 Conor Timmins, D (broken leg) – Out since Dec.
 18

 Timmins left the Sabres’ win over the Flyers on Dec.
 18 late during the third period with a broken leg.
-He is expected to miss six to eight weeks and was placed on injured reserve Dec.
-20. - Last updated Dec.
-20
+He is expected to be skating but not yet playing after the Olympic break. - Last updated Feb.
+5

 Jiri Kulich, F (blood clot) – Out since Nov.
 1

 Kulich missed the team’s game on Nov.
 1 due to an issue related to fluid in his ears.
 Coach Lindy Ruff announced on Nov.
 10 that the issue was discovered to be related to a blood clot and that it would cause the forward to miss “significant time.”
 Jarmo Kekäläinen had no update on Kulich when asked Dec.
-23, but the GM said he "certainly hopes" he'll play again this season. - Last updated Dec.
-23
+23, but the GM said he "certainly hopes" he'll play again this season.
+Kulich began skating on his own and shooting some pucks in January. - Last updated Jan.
+28

 Justin Danforth, F (lower body) – Out since Oct.
 15

 Danforth exited the Oct.
 15 win with a lower-body injury - later announced to be a broken kneecap - after blocking a shot.
 He had surgery to repair the injury and "is doing OK now," coach Lindy Ruff said when asked about Danforth's status on Dec.
-17. Danforth began taking "preliminary" skates in early January, Ruff said. - Last updated Jan.
-5
+17. Danforth began taking "preliminary" skates in early January, Ruff said, and he could be back with the team coming out of the Olympic break. - Last updated Jan.
+26